 Dickey provides leadership, oversight and management to various external and internal units within the department while serving as sport program administrator for select programs.
-He also serves as a senior advisory staff member to Vice President and Director of Athletics Mack Rhoades, establishing, fostering and maintaining clear and concise communications with coaches, administration and direct reports with regard to the department's strategic initiatives and unit strategies, goals and objectives.
+He also serves as a senior advisory staff member to Vice President and Director of Intercollegiate Athletics Mack Rhoades, establishing, fostering and maintaining clear and concise communications with coaches, administration and direct reports with regard to the department's strategic initiatives and unit strategies, goals and objectives.

 Dickey joined the Houston staff in May 2010 as Associate Athletics Director for Development and was promoted to Senior Associate Athletics Director for External Relations four years later before being named the Cougars' Deputy Athletics Director on May 22, 2015.
 Working with current Houston Director of Athletics Hunter Yurachek to oversee the day-to-day operation of the Cougars' highly-successful program, Dickey also served as the department's liaison to University Advancement, the University of Houston Alumni Association and IMG, the multimedia rights partner for Houston Athletics.
 He was also the sport administrator for the nationally-ranked Houston football program.